james-see/fresh-mac/README.md

 - JQ for pretty print json and sanity & sweet pipe moves
 - TREE for pretty dirs and files list views for days
 - GOLANG - because it is better than Python in every way and not as difficult as Rust
-- RVM to manage ruby versions
+- RVM to manage ruby versions (with proper build dependencies for compilation)
+- GPG command line tools (gnupg) for encryption and signing
 - [mdcat](https://github.com/lunaryorn/mdcat) render markdown
 - parquet-tools to view parquet files and other BS like that